sangupta/as3dribbble/README.md

 Dependencies
 ------------

-The library does not depend on any third-party librarues and is self-contained.
+The library does not depend on any third-party libraries and is self-contained.

-The library requires Flash 11.0/Adobe AIR 3.0 for functioning.
+The library has been compiled and tested using Adobe Flex 4.6/Adobe AIR 3.0.

 Versioning
 ----------

-For transparency and insight into our release cycle, and for striving to maintain backward compatibility, dribbble-java-client will be maintained under the Semantic Versioning guidelines as much as possible.
+For transparency and insight into our release cycle, and for striving to maintain backward compatibility, as3dribbble will be maintained under the Semantic Versioning guidelines as much as possible.

 Releases will be numbered with the follow format: